The Sean Ellis Test, HXC Framework, and Barrels vs Ammunition — a founder's guide to PMF, hiring, and scaling from Twitch, Ramp, and Superhuman

 Establish a rhythm (e.g., two-week sprints).
 Categorize tasks into Easy, Medium, and Hard.
 Prioritize 'Hard' tasks that move your top KPI first, then fill in with 'Easy' wins.

+Hiring for slope not intercept means prioritizing a candidate's growth trajectory over their current resume.
 When you are ready to build a team, traditional hiring rubrics will fail you.
 You cannot compete with Google for 'safe' resumes.
-You need outliers—people on a steep learning trajectory.
+You need outliers — people on a steep learning trajectory.

 Look for 'spiky' individuals—people with obsessively high talent in one specific area, even if they are malformed in others (e.g., a college dropout who is a math Olympian).

-Most employees are 'ammunition'—they can do work if you aim them.
-You need 'Barrels'—people who can take an idea from concept to shipping without help.
+The Barrels vs Ammunition hiring model, popularized by Keith Rabois, is essential for scaling output.
+Most employees are 'ammunition' — they can do work if you aim them.
+You need 'Barrels' — people who can take an idea from concept to shipping without help.
 A company can only execute as many projects as it has Barrels.

 1. Define Strategy: Set the vector.
 2. Recruit: Get the team.
 3. Set Goals (OKRs): Make them measurable.
 4. Monitor & Assist: Constantly ask, 'Do we have the right strategy and the right people?'